Divide-By-0/ideas-for-projects-people-would-use/README.md

   - I think college radio stations (like MIT WMBR) would really like this and probably use it!
 - A Twitter bot that tweets the opposite of what a Twitter thought leader influencer says and is therefore just as insightful.
 - Run analysis on which dance teams placed in what rank, to see the correlation with show order that they performed in, at shows like the Desi Dance Network.

-<a name="Shopping"></a>
-### Shopping
 - An Amazon price per ounce/count calculation that works all the time, and the equivalent for Instacart, Walmart, etc

 <a name="Crypto"></a>
-### Crypto
+### Crypto (Note that these are all matched 2x of mentorship and $ by [@smsunarto](https://twitter.com/smsunarto), $400 each)
 - Truly random NFT drops.
 The problem is that you can predict randomness and mint the best NFTs by simulating the chain.
 Some solutions [exist](https://www.paradigm.xyz/2021/10/a-guide-to-designing-effective-nft-launches#phase-4-metadata-reveal).
 However, a better way to do this is, on mint, you generate a 24+ second (2+ block) VRF seeded by the previous blockhash.
 Minters pay gas upfront for anyone to send a second reveal transaction.
 MEV searchers calculate the VDF and send the result to the chain for that gas money + a small bonus, in return for updating the NFT values on chain first.
 - Build the first futarchy on chain (prediction markets for governance), like [MerkleDao](http://www.ralphmerkle.com/papers/DAOdemocracyDraft.pdf)'s plan.
 Add features like also betting reputation points proportional to money, where higher reputation leads to higher investment limits, which will help institutional players to be long-term aligned with the project instead of financial manipulators.
+This will also help elect legislators who consistently have high reputation, meaning they accurately predict long term impact of legislation on people.
-- Add a nice frontend to https://github.com/nulven/zk-message-board and have the first proof-of-concept anonymous group posting app powered by zero-knowledge proofs.
-Would likely quality for Gitcoin grant for much more funding.
+- Add a nice frontend to https://github.com/nulven/zk-message-board, and build a proof-of-concept anonymous group posting app powered by zero-knowledge proofs.
+Would likely quality for Gitcoin grant for additional funding.
-- Create an easy frontend for the [weth contract](https://etherscan.io/address/0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2#code) with just three buttons: connect to web3, wrap, and withdraw.
+- Create an OSS, easy frontend for the [weth contract](https://etherscan.io/address/0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2#code) with just three buttons: connect to web3, wrap, and withdraw.
 Ideally, units of Eth and an <all> option would also be nice.
 Currently, you have to directly interact with the contract on Etherscan, and people have [lost a lot of money](https://www.reddit.com/r/ethereum/comments/sfz4kw/did_i_just_lose_half_a_million_dollars_by_sending/).
 WETH is the only way to buy most assets on Opensea for instance, and most NFT traders there (and I) would certainly use it regularly.
 Some services offer this but take too big a haircut off the top.
    - Edit: Just discovered https://wrapeth.com/, existed for 2+ years.
 Regardless, still cool to have an open-source version!
 - [Not my ideas, but still excellent] The four ideas at the bottom of https://bitcoinmirror.org/ have not been created yet and are technically feasible for a somewhat beginner, and could be the first trustless applications of Bitcoin on Ethereum!
 They haven't been built yet because this was only possible a few months ago and isn't marketed very widely.
 Would likely quality for Gitcoin/Eth Uni grant for much more funding.
 WBTC uses a centralized minting system with a 10B$ market cap and can be replaced by this.
 - Run automated static analysis and formal verification tools on all existing and new smart contracts: I have a more [fleshed-out proposal here](https://docs.google.com/document/d/1D9extlCKq0qbroTjv6FD-JHstpAulRylVM0hpOuZsyM/edit).
 Can add bespoke checks like seeing if code calls unsafe oracles like [keep3rV2Feed.current](https://kyrianalex.substack.com/p/the-inverse-finance-hack?s=r).
+Can also use more recent powerful tools like [Veridise](https://veridise.com/), which likely haven't been run very widely.
 - ed25519 encryption in a ZK SNARK (using circom).
-Metamask's [encrypt](https://github.com/MetaMask/eth-sig-util/blob/main/src/encryption.ts#L94) function on chain would be new and save people from having to use MIMC as an encryption function.
+Metamask's [encrypt](https://github.com/MetaMask/eth-sig-util/blob/main/src/encryption.ts#L94) function on chain would be new, and save people from having to use MIMC as an encryption function.
 - RISC0 verifier in Solidity.
 Due to gas costs, the team building verifiable RISC execution has only verifiers for non-EVM chains.
 It should be easy to convert this verifier generator to use solidity syntax instead and run on an L2, letting you do stuff like verifiable Pytorch execution on chain.
 Code is even OSS as of Q2 2022.
 - DNS record cert proving in SNARK.
 Prove the consecutive signatures for root signatures, CA signatures, etc, to be able to verify that some specific string in a name record was signed by a valid chain of authorities.
 Would likely use sig-verify circuits in circom.
-   - Edit: Realized ENS's DNS oracle already has this, but only like 35 websites in the Alexa 100K use DNSSEC, so it is fairly irrelevant
+   - Edit: Realized ENS's DNS oracle already has this, but only like 35 websites in the Alexa 100K use DNSSEC, so it is fairly irrelevant.
+We are too early.
 - A Vitalik-style blog post on accumulators.
 Explaining the difference between RSA accumulator, merkle trees, hashed prefix tries, etc along with time and space complexity for set inclusion and set exclusion, with and without ZK.
 Might also inspire a new idea for a ZK friendly accumulator (although Merkle trees are already quite efficient).
+   - Edit: Vitalik put up a similar one, [this post](https://ethresear.ch/t/arithmetic-hash-based-alternatives-to-kzg-for-proto-danksharding-eip-4844/13863) would be a great model for it.
 - Put the [Mao card game](https://en.wikipedia.org/wiki/Mao_(card_game) ) on chain, with a rule like any new rule must be < 20 characters of code.
 This game would be perfect to demo both programmability of blockchains and provide a fun twist to one of my favorite card games.
-You can use ZK-SNARKed execution of commited-to code in order to prove consistent execution of your code, with something like Risc0 or a zkEVM.
+You can use ZK-SNARKed execution of commited-to code in order to prove consistent execution of your code, with something like Risc0 or a zkEVM, and use a zk verifier as a "commitment" to the code.
 Can also be off-chain, since is only a fun SNARK demo.
 - Gas station network v2 mainnet frontend, even for simple ERC20 sends.
 Would allow people to send transactions to the chain without any eth in their wallet; there are no live mainnet frontends right now.
+This is being vaguely pushed for with account abstraction, but you can also run MEV-incentivized relayers to do this (see [stealthdrop](https://github.com/stealthdrop/stealthdrop) or [surrogeth](https://github.com/lsankar4033/surrogeth) without centralized relayers.
 - Integrate Plonky2/Nova as proving backends in circom, with Solidity verifiers
-   - Edit: In progress with Nalin
+   - Edit: [Circom-nova](https://github.com/nalinbhardwaj/Nova-Scotia) is in progress with Nalin, come help us lmao
 - A very simple browser extension that detects if a website that claims to be ZK is sending any information to a server, or is clientside only
 - Create a GitHub org for non-censored DeFi frontends, as suggested [here](https://twitter.com/smsunarto/status/1560897907405901824).
 Host them under an uncensorable domain as well.
 - A stablecoin for basket-of-goods price index, which adjusts the interest rates of its vaults to create this peg i.e. (us dollar / inflation).
-It maintains surplus in the Treasury by issuing gas options, allowing a simple on chain derivates framework to generate actual income in other cryptocurrencies allowing it to deviate from the dollar.
+It maintains surplus in the Treasury by issuing gas options, allowing a simple on chain derivates framework to generate actual income in other cryptocurrencies, allowing it to deviate from the dollar.
 - A developer-friendly ERC721 on testnets i.e. Goerli, that lets you send Eth to the contract and will auto-mint you back 100 dev NFTs to experiment with, so super easy to test with during hackathons
+- Anything being built at [Personae Labs](http://personaelabs.org/), [dm me](https://twitter.com/yush_g) for these :)